Interstate 87 (New York)

 Interstate 87 (I-87) is a 333.49 mi north–south Interstate Highway located entirely within the US state of New York.
-It is most of the main highway between New York City and Montreal.
-The highway begins at exit 47 off I-278 in the New York City borough of the Bronx, just north of the Robert F. Kennedy Bridge and Grand Central Parkway.
-From there, the route runs northward through the Hudson Valley, the Capital District, and the easternmost part of the North Country to the Canadian border in the town of Champlain.
+I-87 is the main highway that connects New York City and Montreal.
+The highway begins at exit 47 off I-278 in the New York City borough of the Bronx, just north of the Robert F. Kennedy Bridge.
+From there, the route runs northward through the Hudson Valley, the Capital District, and the easternmost part of the North Country to the Canada–United States border in the town of Champlain.
 At its north end, I-87 continues into Quebec as Autoroute 15 (A-15).
 I-87 connects with several regionally important roads: I-95 in New York City, New York State Route 17 (NY 17; future I-86) near Harriman, I-84 near Newburgh, and I-90 in Albany.
 The highway is not contiguous with I-87 in North Carolina.